-The effects of the pandemic on the food industry have been long-lasting.
-Dry and wet dog foods rely on the meat-packing industry for ingredients.
-One of the side-effects of the pandemic was a drive to euthanize animals that had come into contact with infected human workers.
+The effects of the pandemic on the dog and cat food industry have been long-lasting.
+Dry food and wet dog foods rely on the meat-packing industry for ingredients.
+One of the side effects of the pandemic was a drive to euthanize animals that had come into contact with infected human workers.
 Before the meat packing industry created procedures to combat infections, the number of euthanized animals threatened the global supply chain.
 Meat packers and the agricultural industry have been returning to normal.
 These industries will take a long time to return to their pre-pandemic levels.

 Inflation caused by global uncertainty spiked in 2022.
 The pandemic and conflict in Eastern Europe have pushed prices for everyday products.
-The pet food and treats industry has managed to keep its rate of inflation below that of human food.
-The inflation rate for human food has risen by 8.6% in February 2022.
-In contrast, dog food manufacturers have managed to steady their ship at 3.7% in February 2022.
+The pet food and meat industry has managed to keep its rate of inflation below that of human-grade food.
+The inflation rate for human-grade food has risen by 8.6% in February 2022.
+In contrast, manufacturers have managed to steady their ships at 3.7% in February 2022.